Which European language to learn? French or Spanish or German?

 But what about those who are not in the same shoe as you?
-That is, people with no defined or specific reasons to choose one particular language to learn, but want to learn?
+People with no defined or specific reasons to choose one particular language to learn, but want to study?

 German or French or Spanish: More useful or better?

 If you ever find yourself in this category.